 Elevation Gain: 1,256ft

-All Trails Link / Map: Click Here
+All Trails Link / Map: All Trails Link Click Here

 The Odum Trail to Odum Point hike isn’t difficult for the elevation.
 Rather nature has a few other challenges for those wanting to make the full trip.
 With 3 waterfalls in the first mile, many people only go this far on the trail.
 Past mile two is where things get really difficult in the form of overgrown thorns.
 It’s recommended to wear long pants and bring a machete to get through the overgrown areas of the path.
 And in the warmer seasons ticks and snakes can be a real problem.
 The reward is a trail that very few people get to hike and true “into the Alabama wilderness” experience.
 This is a popular scout trail for that reason.